 A good pattern describes an approach to solving a problem that has worked for other people on other projects.
-Patterns are recipes, rather than rules, and you will need to adapt any pattern to suit your specific projects, just like a cook has to adapt a recipe to suit different ovens and ingredients.
+Patterns are recipes, rather than rules, and you will need to adapt any pattern to suit your specific projects, just like a cook adapts a recipe to suit different ovens and ingredients.